The Art Law Review: Hong Kong

 The Hong Kong Museum of Art, the major repository of the traditional arts of China, underwent a five-year closure, emerging in 2019 with a splendid presentation of all its holdings.

 On a large piece of reclaimed land from the harbour at the tip of the Kowloon Peninsula, the government has established an independent statutory body to plan, set up, build, stock and organise a modern art museum under the name 'M Plus' (M+ museum).
-The funding for this building and surrounding art venues has been enormous and the museum building itself is scheduled to open in 2021.
+The funding for this building and surrounding art venues has been enormous, and the museum building itself finally opened in November 2021 to enthusiastic reviewing visitors numbering thousands each day.
 It is composed of several thousand major works of art by, principally, artists in China, Hong Kong, South East Asia and other global territories and countries and is said to become an international landmark of art appreciation constituting a final flourish of maturity of the Hong Kong art appreciation scene.

 Local art galleries have enjoyed very active success over the past 20 years and mount regular exhibitions of both local and overseas artists.